kodel-dynamics/simple_architecture/simple_architecture/README.md

 myClass is ISomeInterface == true;
 ```

+You can only register classes before calling `$.services.initializeAsync()` and you can only get registered classes (including mediator handlers and registered settings) after initialization.
+The best place for initialization is right after all registration (settings, services and mediator handlers), in your Flutter's main app, right before `runApp()`.

+## Initializers

+There are two interfaces for service's initialization: `IInitializable` and `IBootable`.

+`IInitializable` can be used both for transient or singleton registration.
+The `void initialize()` will run once the class is initialized (that occurs each time a transient class is instantiated or only once per singleton instance created).

+`IBootable` only has effect in singletons registered with `registerBootableSingleton`.
+This interface has a `Future<void> initializeAsync()` that will be called once you run `$.service.initializeAsync()`.
+All bootable singletons will be instantiated at that point and they will be initialized (if they implement `IInitializable`) and run `initializeAsync` once.
+That is useful for async initializators, such as Firebase, databases migration, etc.

 # Mediator

 Finally, a mediator pattern mechanism is implemented with the dependency injector enabled so you can send requests, queries and notifications.